Different Types of Glands in the Human Body & their Functions

 A pair of glands are located on the top of each kidney.

-As shown in the image above, it basically has two regions like.
+As shown in the image above, it basically has two regions.

 • Adrenal cortex